tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_completion.md

 During this part of the course, you learned the core tasks involved in documenting REST APIs.
 First, as a developer, you did the following:

-* How to make calls to an API using cURL and Postman
+* How to make calls to an API using curl and Postman
 * How to pass parameters to API calls
 * How to inspect the objects in the JSON payload
 * How to use dot notation to access the JSON values you want